romaintrovallet/tutorials/NCS_UART_DFU.md

   - The application log

-If you missed it, you can still press the `RESET` button You should note the build time in the Serial Communication port It's visible at the start of the application log
+If you missed it, you can still press the `RESET` button You should note the build time in the Serial Communication log It's visible at the start of the application log

 ___